- Hans Kristian Rausing was charged Tuesday with preventing the lawful and decent burial of his wife

 - "Her tragic death highlights the scourge of drugs" for rich and poor, a family statement says

 Hans Kristian Rausing, an heir to a packaging company fortune, was charged Tuesday "with preventing the lawful and decent burial" of his wife, Eva, London police said.

-Eva Rausing's body was found last week when police searched the couple's home after her husband was stopped on suspicion of driving under the influence of alcohol or drugs, and then arrested on drug charges.
+Her body was found last week when police searched the couple's home, in an expensive London neighborhood, after he was stopped on suspicion of driving under the influence of alcohol or drugs and arrested on drug charges.